 Type Student

 Name Sóley

-А в е 24
+Age 24

-Gender
+Gender Female

-Occupation

-Political science student
+Occupation Political science student

 Motiuations Wants to complement her studies with extra-curricular work without being punished for this financially.

-Background As a student Sóley receives a low-interest student loan with the conditions that if she is to earn any further money from other work, her loan will be reduced or halted.
-Over the summer Sóley wants to work full-time for an NGO to gain some relevant experience for her studies and to earn some extra money in order to buy more books.
+Background As a student Sóley receiues a low-interest student loan with the conditions that if she is to earn any further money from other work, her loan will be reduced or halted.
+Ouer the summer Sóley wants to work full-time for an NGO to gain some relevant experience for her studies and to earn some extra money in order to buy more books.
 However, she does not want to risk having her loan income reduced, but she does not either want to work the whole summer without getting any form of remuneration.

 Needs A remuneration method to acquire relevant resources and goods, that would supplement student grants while avoiding reduction in funding

-User Story As a student, I need a form of remuneration for work that will not result in a reduction of my student loan.
+As a student, I need a form of my student lo User Story of remuneration for work that will not result in oan.

-creating a goods and services remuneration system
+creating a goods and services remuneration system For